-No question is a stupid one, so whether you want to find out what you need to do to start investing or how the stock market works, don’t be shy, ask ii.
+Whether you want to find out how to start investing or how the stock market works, don’t be shy, ask ii.

 Jack Pearson asks: could you please explain what exactly ex-dividend means and how this may affect the timing of when one decides to buy shares in a company?